-Best Open Model for Real World Prompts
+Best Open Model for Real Prompts

-Best Open Model for Real World Prompts
+Best Open Model for Real Prompts

 Ryan Wong October 18, 2025 AI, LLM, benchmarks, model-comparison, GPT-OSS, Qwen3, DeepSeek, research